tryton/tryton/doc/index.rst

 * Done

-  The packing is Done when the moves have been made.
+  The shipment is Done when the moves have been made.

 * Cancel

-  A packing which is not yet completed (not in state Done) can be cancelled at any time.
+  A shipment which is not yet completed (not in state Done) can be cancelled at any time.
 This also cancel all the moves.